yangxiaofeill/IAG/README.md

 We built three integer programming model to solve above problems.
 All above optimization instances were solved with the GUROBI solver.

 ### inferringGeneContent
 Containing the source code for inferring ancestor genome gene order.
-Each block contains multi-copies in sub current genomes.
+Each block contains multi-copies in sub current genomes and with some different gene indels and micro rearrangements.
 This step is intend to infer the possible ancestral gene order in ancestors.
+We used topological sorting with a greedy strategy.
+When the topological sorting removed nodes, we recorded their out-degree edges weight and used this weight as decision condition.
+When there is not node without in-degree edge (the number of in-degree is 0), we removed the node with maximal decision weight to break cycle and continue sorting to get the final order.